openenergymonitor/learn/view/electricity-monitoring/emoncms-internals/developing-a-new-module.md

 ```
 <div id="apihelphead"><div style="float:right;"><a href="api">Ver ayuda para el uso de la API</a></div></div>
 ```
-##Files that every EmonCMS developer should have a look at
+#### Files that every EmonCMS developer should have a look at
 Obviously one of the best ways to learn how to make a module is having a look at other modules files but that is not enough.

 Deep understanding on how EmonCMS works starts looking at
-- **index.php**: this is the front controller and is the one who makes everything happen and in a specific order: it loads the settings and core scripts, connects to the database, checks authentication, sets the languaje, loads the controller specified in the request and finally prints the output.
+- **index.php**: this is the front controller and is the one who makes everything happen and in a specific order: it loads the settings and core scripts, connects to the database, checks authentication, sets the language, loads the controller specified in the request and finally prints the output.
 - **settings.php**: nothing to say, just have a look ;-)

 There are other files that are worth to look at but you can live without them: